Probate Q&A Series What steps must an heir take to recover surplus funds after a tax foreclosure sale in North Carolina?

 Step 2: Determine Your Status as Heir

-You must show that you inherited an interest in the property.
-If the decedent died with a will, you need a certified copy of the will and letters testamentary or letters of administration.
-If there is no will, obtain letters of administration or a court order naming you as heir at law.
+You must show that you inherited an interest in the property or otherwise succeeded to the former owner’s right to claim surplus funds.
+If the decedent died with a will, you may need a certified copy of the will and letters testamentary or letters of administration with the will annexed.
+If there is no will, obtain letters of administration or other competent proof of heirship.

 Step 3: File a Claim for Surplus Funds